hotosm/tf-azure-osm-seed/README.md

 For Github Actions to run the `scripts/cideploy` script, a few secrets need to be setup in this repo.

 1. Service Principal
-   Create a service principal at the subscription level. `az ad sp create-for-rbac --name "osm-seed-terraform-deploy" --sdk-auth`. ouput will be liek so
+   Create a service principal at the subscription level. `az ad sp create-for-rbac --name "osm-seed-terraform-deploy" --sdk-auth`.
+The output should look like:

 ```json
 {